-- Quizzes 375 points: There will be a total of 15 quizzes worth 25 points each.
+- Quizzes 350 points: There will be a total of 14 quizzes worth 25 points each.
 The quizzes are 25 questions in the form of multiple choice.
 You will have 45 minutes to complete the quizzes.
 You have 2 attempts at the quiz, and I will accept the highest attempt.
 All quizzes are timed, taken on D2L and must be submitted before 11:59pm on the deadline date.
-Once you begin the quiz, you must complete the quiz in one timed session. - Daily Discussions 375 points: There will be a total of 15 daily discussions worth 25 points each.
-You will respond to a prompt that is related to each chapter.
-The given prompts and detailed instructions are posted on D2L - Weekly Postings 150 points: There will be a total of 3 weekly discussion posts worth 50 points each.
-You will respond to a prompt(s) in depth, on the discussion board in D2L.
-Further directions and instructions are posted in D2L - Research Project 100 points: You will complete a research project and create a video presentation.
-You will upload both files in D2L.
+Once you begin the quiz, you must complete the quiz in one timed session. - Daily Discussions 280 points: You will write 14 Daily Discussion worth 20 points each for each chapter that we will cover.
+Further directions are posted in D2L. - Weekly Postings 250 points: You will complete 5 assignments worth 50 points each that are an extension of the information we have covered throughout the semester.
+Directions and details are in D2L - Research Project 100 points: You will complete a PowerPoint research project and give an oral presentation.
+Further directions are posted in D2L - Post Journal 20 points: You will complete a short journal answering specific questions about the course.
 Further directions are posted in D2L

 Extra Credit: Extra credit can be earned by doing exceptional work on your assignments.
-Each daily discussion and weekly postings can earn anywhere from 1-5 points on each post.
 The course evaluation at the end of the term is also extra credit.